DouglasFreshHabian/IPv6Shield/README.md

 ◽ Reverts sysctl settings to 0

-◾ Removes the systemd unit and IPv6 script
+◾ Removes the systemd unit and IPv6 script (if it exists)

 ◽ Reloads systemd and sysctl